-- 1. Cost(s) incurred prior to the approval of the grant may not be funded through the award. - 2.
+- 1. Cost(s) incurred prior to the approval of the proposal will not be reimbursed if the applicant is not awarded grant funding. - 2.
 The majority of the funding awarded should be used for the direct support of students.

-Note to Non-profit Organizations: Approved program expenses will be reimbursed upon submission and approval of an invoice and supporting documentation (i.e. receipts, purchase orders, etc.).
+Note to Non-profit Organizations: If an applicant is awarded funding, approved program expenses will be reimbursed upon submission and approval of an invoice and supporting documentation (i.e. receipts, purchase orders, etc.).
 Please ensure that funding is available within your organization to cover some initial expenses.